-Our main facilities are located in Irvine, California, where we lease approximately 50,000 square feet of office, laboratory and manufacturing space.
-We lease an additional 15,000 square foot facility in Irvine, California, that includes warehouse, production and office space.
+Our main facility is located in Irvine, California, where we lease approximately 50,000 square feet of office, laboratory and manufacturing space.
 We also lease corporate offices in Concord, Massachusetts that consist of approximately 13,000 square feet of office space.
-The leases for our office, laboratory and manufacturing spaces in Irvine, California expire in March 2023, the lease for our second, smaller facility in Irvine, California expires in May 2027, and the lease for our Concord, Massachusetts office expires in May 2026.
+The lease for our office, laboratory and manufacturing spaces in Irvine, California expires in March 2027, and the lease for our Concord, Massachusetts office expires in May 2026.
 We believe that our facilities are adequate for our current needs and that suitable additional or substitute space would be available if needed.